open-mmlab/mmocr/projects/ABCNet/README.md

 ### Testing commands

-Because of `BezierAlign` not supported by MMCV, we use `BezierAlign` in the third-party implement based on MMCV temporarily.
-You need to install third-party implement from source code by following:
+As of now, `BezierAlign` is not yet supported by MMCV, and we will use third-party MMCV with the implementation of `BezierAlign`.
+You will need to install it from the source code as follows:

 ```bash
 git clone -b lkk/bezier_align https://github.com/Harold-lkk/mmcv.git